 (iv) Friction Stir welding: A rotating tool presses the materials’ joint and transverses along the weld path wherein frictional heat is generated.
 This does not require any filler material and results in a high-quality solid weld.
 This method produces an output with almost negligible distortion, does not produce any fume or radiation, and is highly energy efficient.

 (v) Laser Welding: A process with high welding speed, low weld seams, and negligible thermal distortions, is a non-contact process with concentrated energy transfer that makes it energy efficient.
-This method is extremely accurate and can be performed in all environmental conditions.
+This method is highly accurate and can be performed in all environmental conditions.
 The application extends from the production of medical equipment to electronics and jewelry.

 (ix) Infrared Welding Machine: The recent advent of the Infra Guide IR welding system focuses on IR energy from small 100-watt emitters.
 These emitters heat the weld joint on two parts.
 Uniform energy distribution along the entire weld is achieved by independently adjusting each bulb.
 The weld area is cleared by the application of positive pressure that eliminates any risk of fire.
-The Infra Guide tooling moves out of the way after the welds are heated and the parts are pressed together to weld.
+The Infra Guide tooling moves out of the way after the welds are heated, and the parts are pressed together to weld.
 The company provides customized products depending on an individual user’s application.
-This machine can be made large or small and modification of force that user needs can also be fabricated accordingly.
+This machine can be made large or small, and modification of force that user needs can also be fabricated accordingly.

-(x) Black Poly amide Grades for Laser-Welding Applications: Black Poly amide grades are an electro-friendly, laser-compatible material with sensitivity to corrosive applications.
+(x) Black Polyamide Grades for Laser-Welding Applications: Black Polyamide grades are an electro-friendly, laser-compatible material with sensitivity to corrosive applications.
 They are thin materials and enable laser welding to be carried out at higher speeds.
 They will predictably find a growing demand in Electrical vehicles’ manufacturing for sensor boxes, cases, and control units.
-Over and above these materials are cost-effective as well.
+Over and above, these materials are cost-effective as well.

 In the evolving world of technology, innovations in welding are guided and governed both by the needs of the industries using welding systems and the associated individual welders.
-The growth rate of this technology as a basic manufacturing unit is approximately 8% per year.
+The growth rate of this technology as a primary manufacturing unit is approximately 8% per year.
 This future of welding technology holds immense growth and advancements.
 Therefore, a technical workforce acquainted with the dynamic knowledge of evolving technologies will play a crucial role in this sector.